 However, there was another 615 Squadron pilot who should have been with them that day – Flying Officer Peter Collard.

 The squadron had received the news that Gaunce, Hugo and Collard were to be awarded the DFC on 12th August, 1940.
 The pilots were feeling the strain of the Battle of Britain by this point and Sammy Samson, a member of 615’s ground crew, remembered that Collard was at readiness when he was told about his DFC, but was so exhausted that he hardly seemed to register the award.
 He was killed in action on 14th August, and never got to stand proudly beside his comrades at Buckingham Palace or see his baby son, who was born after his death.

 “Dutch” Hugo went on to have a distinguished career in the RAF, becoming their youngest Group Captain.

-Flight Lieutenant Lionel Manley Gaunce, from Alberta, Canada, joined the RAF in 1936.
-He first served at Kenley with No.3 Squadron later that year.
-In October 1937, he got into a bit of bother over low flying:
+Flight Lieutenant Lionel Manley Gaunce, from Alberta, Canada, joined the RAF in 1936, joining No.3 Squadron at Kenley later that year.
+The squadron Operations Record Book notes his marriage at Christ’s Church, Lancaster Gate, on 18th December, 1937.
+In October of that year, he got into a bit of bother over low flying: